 Paola Reyes Noriega '17, Assistant Dean of Admissions

-California: Covina & West Covina, East Los Angeles, South & South Central Los Angeles, South Bay, West San Fernando Valley
+California: Covina & West Covina, East Los Angeles, South & South Central Los Angeles, West San Fernando Valley

 Hometown: Hawthorne, CA